zuntaalejandra/python-challenge/README.md

 # python-challenge

-using python code, we analize  financial records of a company and state voting results.
+Using python code, we analize  financial records of a company and state voting results.
+In both directory, you will find a readme file for more explanation for each project.